Scorpaena plumieri

 Scorpaena plumieri, the spotted scorpionfish, is a species of venomous marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes.
 It is found in the Atlantic Ocean.

 Taxonomy

 Scorpaena plumieri was first formally described in 1789 by the German physician and naturalist Marcus Elieser Bloch with the type locality given as Martinique.
-The specific name honors Charles Plumier, a Franciscan monk and naturalist, who discovered this fish at Martinique, Bloch based his description on Plumier’s drawing of it.
+The specific name honors Charles Plumier, a Franciscan friar and naturalist, who discovered this fish at Martinique.
+Bloch based his description on Plumier's drawing of it.